taikoxyz/docs/src/content/docs/network-reference/addresses.md

 ## Rollup contracts owner

 The rollup contracts owner can be found on the block explorer for the contracts shown above.
 The deployers public key is: `0x1D2D1bb9D180541E88a6a682aCf3f61c1605B190`.
-It is pre-minted with 1 billion TTKOk tokens and max uint128 ether.
+It is pre-minted with 1 billion TTKOh tokens and max uint128 ether.

 ## Taiko Labs' proposers and provers addresses